-Public Housing and Community Development staff will provide notices of all Advisory Committee meetings and meeting agendas to each Committee member in writing at least five working (5) days in advance of the meeting.
-Notices and agendas will also be given to the local public media and posted in local Community Service Centers.
+Public Housing and Community Development staff will provide notices of all West Little River Community Advisory Committee meetings and meeting agendas to each Committee member in writing at least five (5) working days in advance of the meeting.
+Notices and agendas may also be given to the local public media and posted in local Community Service Centers.

-The Secretary of each Advisory Committee will be responsible for insuring that minutes of all Committee meetings are prepared and that all official request/actions/motions taken by the Community Advisory Committee are included.
+The Secretary of the Community Advisory Committee will be responsible for insuring that minutes of all Committee meetings are prepared and that all official request/actions/motions taken by the Community Advisory Committee are included.
 Minutes will be sent to the Public Housing and Community Development Department within 4 days of the meeting for review.
 Minutes will be forwarded to all members prior to the next scheduled meeting and available for public inspection upon request.

 In communities where there are numerous non-English speaking residents, meeting notices, agendas and summaries of minutes will be provided in the language(s) represented in the communities.
 Appropriate interpreters will be available during meetings, if possible.
-At least once a year, a training session for Community Advisory Committee members will be held by a The Public Housing and Community Development Department.
-The areas of training will include: Policies and Guidelines, Community Advocacy, Leadership Development, and Project Planning and Evaluating.
+At least once a year, a training session for Community Advisory Committee members will be held by a The Public Housing and Community Development Department or other County entities.
+The areas of training will include: Policies and Guidelines, Community Advocacy, Leadership Development, Conflicts of Interest, Ethics, and Project Planning and Evaluating.